Wizard Shazam: Marvel (Billy Batson)

 After the events of Infinite Crisis, Billy assumes the role of the wizard Shazam, now known as Marvel, while Freddy Freeman, without powers, attempts to prove himself worthy of the Shazam powers and becomes the new Captain Marvel.
 Mary loses her powers and falls into a coma but later accepts power from Black Adam.
 In this new incarnation, Shazam resembles the original Captain Marvel, with only having long, white hair.

 During the Trials of Shazam!, Sabina gains some Powers of Shazam with the help of the Council of Merlin.
 She kills Atlas, leading Freddy and Marvel to temporarily shoulder Atlas's burden.
 Freddy convinces Apollo to take on Atlas's burden, but Apollo shares his powers with Freddy and Sabina out of bitterness.
 Sabina and the Council of Merlin plot to assault New York City to disrupt the magical balance.
 The Justice League intervenes, and Freddy battles Sabina.
 Freddy sacrifices himself and is deemed the most worthy by Zeus, who grants him the full power of Shazam.
 Sabina is killed, and the demons disappear.
 Later, Black Adam, Isis, and the corrupted Mary Marvel take control of the Rock of Eternity.
 Billy and Mary's father recruits Jay Garrick to retrieve Shazam's spirit from the Rock of Finality.
-Shazam is restored, removes powers from Isis and the Marvels, and turns Black Adam and Adrianna to stone.
-Shazam cuts off Billy and Mary's access to his power, returns Stargirl to Earth, and mentions dealing with Freddy before closing the Rock of Eternity.
+Shazam is restored, removes powers from Isis and the Marvels, and turns Adam and Adrianna to stone.
+Shazam cuts off Billy and Mary's access to his power and mentions dealing with Freddy before closing the Rock of Eternity.

+Cultural impact and reception

+The Wizard Shazam has been subjected to several literary analysis.
+In Captain Marvel and the Art of Nostalgia, Cremin analyzes the Wizard Shazam's meeting with Billy as a important narrative moment and considers him a key character due to his magical knowledge and wisdom.
+One study analysed the character through comparisons of the Oedipus myth, interpreting both his comic and serial film versions with the wizard passing his powers to Billy as a representation of an elder passing cultural responsibility to the next generation.